antonzaharia/topz/README.md

 '/frontend/src' has all the javascript files

 # Usage
 In your terminal, type 'rake db:seed' to fill up the database with 3 tops.
 In your terminal, type 'rails s' to start the server.
-In your browser, visit: http://localhost:3000/index.html to visit the homepage.
+In your browser, open /frontend/index.html to visit the homepage.

 Visit the index file and checkout the tops that are already created.
 Choose any top and vote for any option to see a ranking of all the options expressed in percentage.